Get a CE Certificate for this edWebinar Learn more

 Students gain skills to succeed and create powerful connections when they participate in community service.
 But too often, students and staff track and verify these experiences with paper, pencils and endless spreadsheets.

-You will walk away from this presentation understanding how to create a community service program that empowers both students and staff, how to seamlessly track and verify volunteering, and the kind of data and insights they can present to different stakeholders to tout public education’s economic impact on communities.
-You’ll also learn how switching from paper and pencil to a digital system will help staff focus more on students and less on paper-based processes.
+Walk away from this recorded presentation understanding how to create a community service program that empowers both students and staff, how to seamlessly track and verify volunteering, and the kind of data and insights they can present to different stakeholders to tout public education’s economic impact on communities.
+Also learn how switching from paper and pencil to a digital system will help staff focus more on students and less on paper-based processes.

-This edWebinar will be of interest to middle and high school teachers and school and district leaders.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to middle and high school teachers and school and district leaders.

 Dr. David R. Schuler, a national education leader and superintendent of High School District 214 in the northwest suburbs of Chicago, is passionate about the importance of community service learning and preparing all students to be college, career and life ready.
 Dr. Schuler launched Redefining Ready!, a national initiative around post-secondary readiness, during his time as 2015-16 president of AASA, The School Superintendents Association.
 In 2018, Dr. Schuler was named the Illinois Superintendent of the Year and that same year he was named the AASA National Superintendent of the Year.
 Dr. Schuler earned his bachelor’s degree from Carroll University and his master’s and doctoral degrees from the University of Wisconsin-Madison.